 Reston patent attorney Michael Teich recently spoke to Law360 about the new guidance issued to USPTO examiners concerning computer-related patents and Section 112.

-While examiners have historically been able to help patent practitioners modify claims and use more definite language, the new guidance will get all of them on the same page in avoiding functional language that does not include a description of how the function is carried out.
+While patent examiners have historically been able to help patent practitioners modify claims and use more definite language, the new guidance will set them all on the same page in avoiding functional language that does not include a description of how the function is carried out.

 According to the Law360 article, the guidance further defines an algorithm as “a sequence of steps for solving a mathematical problem or performing a task, and says it can be expressed in a patent application by a mathematical formula, a flow chart, prose or other manner.”